open-lambda/open-lambda/README.md

 Thus, you can consider that file testable documentation of the dependencies.

-You can build the `bin/ol` and other resources with just `make`.
+You can build the `ol` and other resources with just `make`.
 Then make sure it works with some simple tests:

 ```
 make test-all